Meet the Team

 He was the founding Junior Deacon of Scriveners Lodge No 9588 in 1995 serving as Charity Steward 1996 – 1997, Secretary 1997 – 2000 and was installed as Worshipful Master in 2001.

-He joined Middlesex First Principals in 1999 and Prince Michael of Kent Chapter the following year and was founding ScribeN of Scriveners Chapter in 2003, where he was elected Third Principal in 2004.
+He joined Middlesex First Principals in 1999 and Prince Michael of Kent Chapter the following year and was founding ScribeN of Scriveners Chapter in 2003, where he was elected Third Principal in 2004 and First Principal in 2017.
+He joined Globe Chapter and London Stone in 2016.
+In 2018 he was promoted to the rank of Provincial Assistant Grand Director of Ceremonies

 David was appointed Assistant Secretary of the Middlesex Charity Forum in 1990 and Secretary the following year and was appointed Secretary of the Middlesex 98 Festival in 1993 and the Festival Chairman for the Staines Masonic Centre in 1996.
-In 1998 he was appointed Deputy Chairman of the Middlesex Charity Forum and Chairman in 2010 and is currently Chairman of the Middlesex Charity Awareness Committee.
+In 1998 he was appointed Deputy Chairman of the Middlesex Charity Forum and Chairman in 2010 when he became Chairman of the Middlesex Charity Awareness Committee until 2015.

 He served as a Visiting Officer in Middlesex 1998 – 2004.